Unlock your next growth opportunity with Zonda

-Zonda’s New Home Lot Supply Index (LSI) for 3Q25, showed lot supply loosened both year-over-year and quarter-over-quarter across the United States, notching the fifth consecutive increase from previous quarters.
+Zonda’s New Home Lot Supply Index (LSI) for 4Q25, rose for the sixth consecutive quarter and again showed lot supply loosened both year-over-year and quarter-over-quarter across the United States.
 The index is a residential real estate indicator based on the number of single-family vacant developed lots (VDL) and the rate at which those lots are absorbed via housing starts.

-- Despite the loosening trend, lot inventory was still categorized as significantly undersupplied in most markets in 3Q25.
+• Despite the loosening trend, lot inventory was still categorized as “significantly undersupplied” in 16 of 30 major markets in 4Q25.

-- The markets where land supply loosened the most on a year-over-year basis were led by San Francisco, Tampa, and LA/OC.
-Related, 3Q starts were down in each of these markets compared to this time last year.
+• The markets where land supply loosened the most on a year-over-year basis were led by LA/OC, San Francisco, and Denver.
+Related, 4Q starts were down in LA/OC and Denver, while San Francisco starts were up 5%.

 Zonda also records future lots through the stages of development.
 The stages range from raw land through streets in, which is the last step before the lot becomes a vacant developed lot.
 Zonda groups the last few stages into a classification called total upcoming lots, which typically indicates delivery over the next 12-18 months.

-Among total upcoming lots, roadwork was down 6.1% year-over-year.
+Among total upcoming lots, roadwork was up 4.8% year-over-year.
 Roadwork is comprised of the two smaller stages–streets paved and streets in–and represents the last step in lot development.
-Lots in the excavation stage were down 2.1% year-over-year, while those with equipment on site were also down 5.8%.
+Lots in the excavation stage were down 0.4% year-over-year, while those with equipment on site were up 0.7%.

-The largest share of total upcoming lots were in the excavation stage in 3Q25, totaling nearly 385K.
-These lots have an expected delivery between 2Q26 and 3Q26 (the range represents different timeframes from local entitlement processes).
+The largest share of total upcoming lots were in the excavation stage in 4Q25, totaling 369K.
+These lots have an expected delivery between 3Q26 and 4Q26 (the range represents different timeframes from local entitlement processes).
 Note, not all of the lots in excavation will match Zonda’s estimated timeline.

 Read past reports